xataio/examples/apps/getting-started-sveltekit/README.md

 # Getting Started with Xata + SvelteKit

-An example application demonstrating the basics of using Xata within a SvelteKit app using **App Routing**.
+An example application demonstrating the basics of using Xata within a SvelteKit app.

 ## Prerequisites